ZeroDayTea/PicoCTF-2021-Killer-Queen-Writeups/Forensics/tunn3lv1s10n.md

 We found this file.
 Recover the flag.

 ### Solution:
-Seeing as the file is of an unknown file type we run exiftool on it to determine that it is a bitmap image (bmp).
-As the image does not display properly when we open it we figure it must be corrupted somehow:
+Seeing as the downloadable file named "tunn3lv1s1on" is of an unknown file type we run exiftool on it to determine that it is a bitmap image (bmp).
+The image does not display properly when we open it so we can figure it must be corrupted somehow:

 ```
 zerodaytea@Patryk:/mnt/d/Coding/CTFs/PicoCTF2021/Forensics/tunn3lv1s10n$ exiftool tunn3l_v1s10n